RandomMaerks/terminalCanvas/README.md

 canvas.show()
 ```

-This will print everything in `TCanvas.screenPixels` to the terminal.
+This will print everything in our canvas to the terminal.

 ![An example of the line being drawn on the canvas](https://raw.githubusercontent.com/RandomMaerks/terminalCanvas/main/images/readme_lineExample.png)

-Lastly, you should put `canvas.end()` after everything to properly erase everything and restore the cursor.

-However, `TCanvas.show()` only shows the canvas once.
-You can put it in a loop to keep it running, along with another method call `TCanvas.keyPressed()` to exit it using keyboard input:
+However, `canvas.show()` only shows the canvas once.
+You can put it in a loop to keep it running, along with `keyPressed()` to stop the loop using keyboard input:

 ```python
 while True: